Fermi arc criterion for surface Majorana modes in superconducting time-reversal symmetric Weyl semimetals

-To further establish our results, we show in Fig. \ref{fig:Straight} the FGSs in the normal state and the probability density of the lowest few vortex modes for selected points in Fig. \ref{fig:Phase diagram}.
-The Fermi arcs are obtained by plotting the lowest energy at each surface momentum in the normal phase and the geodesics are simply straight lines connecting proximate WNs of opposite chirality in the $k_{z}=0$ plane.
-In each case, we find that the number of MFs localized to the vortex ends equals $M$, the number of FGSs, of which $M\mod2$ are topologically protected.
+Fig. \ref{fig:Straight} shows the Fermi-geodesic loops in the normal state and the probability density of the lowest few vortex modes for select points in Fig. \ref{fig:Phase diagram}.
+The FAs are obtained by plotting the lowest energy at each surface momentum in the normal phase and the geodesics are simply straight lines connecting proximate anti-chiral WNs at $k_{z}=0$.
+The probability densities are computed by diagonalizing the vortex Hamiltonian in 3D real space.
+For each selected point, we find that the number of MFs localized to the vortex ends equals $M$.
+In Fig. \ref{fig:Tilted}, we show that tilting the vortex drives phase transitions between trivial, topological and gapless vortices since geodesics connect WNs at the same $k_z$.
+The transitions are expected at infinitesimal tilting in the weak-pairing, smooth-vortex limit, while the numerics find the transitions to occur at small angles.

-\emph{Tilting-driven phase transitions:- }Next, we show that simply tilting the vortex can drive transitions between trivial, topological and gapless vortex phases.
-We begin with the trivial vortex with $M=2$ corresponding to Fig. \ref{fig:Straight} (bottom) and rotate it about two separate axes as shown in Fig. \ref{fig:Tilted}.
-Rotating about the $x$-axis ensures each constant-$k_{z'}$ plane, where $z'$ is the vortex axis, has the same number of WNs.
-However, the geodesic structure changes, resulting in $M=3$, thus predicting a topological vortex.
-On the other hand, rotating about a non-crystalline axis such as the $x=-y$ line results in all WNs having different $k_{z'}$ and hence, a critical vortex.
-In the weak-pairing, smooth-vortex limit, the trivial-to-topological or trivial-to-critical vortex transition is expected at infinitesimal tilting.
-In the numerics, we find transitions at $\theta_{c}\approx0.06\pi$ and $\theta_{c}\approx0.1\pi$, respectively.